 If you’re unfamiliar with radon and some of the effects it can cause on your and your family then watch my PSA video below.

 Sustainable Building Practices

 By the year 2060 it is expected that we will have a population of over 10 billion people on the earth.
-Currently we are at around 7.7 billion people.
+Currently, we are at around 7.7 billion people.
 As our population continues to grow, we continue to take from the planet and we must continue to think of ways to set environmentally friendly building practices in place to try and compensate for what we take.
-That includes diverting waste from the landfill responsibly – and recycling and reusing whatever possible.
+That includes diverting waste from the landfill responsibly – and recycling and reusing whatever is possible.

 It also means using products that don’t harm the environment.
 I love when companies take that mandate one step further and actually develop products that HELP the environment.